-1 not something I've really thought about before as to 2 how these decisions are made and, you know, it is disappointing now to hear that, like, well, you know, 3 was it the Wild West or was it just like, you know, 4 5 when the most senior person in the room just gets to 14:40 make a decision and no-one...
-There isn't like a 6 7 culture where people can challenge or have a debate or 8 whatever and I know that's what those meetings were 9 there for; to drive that sort of quality and make sure 10 the right decisions were being made.
-Obviously, like, 14 · 41 11 they weren't happening for whatever reason -- or either they weren't happening or didn't happen in the case of 12 13 my Dad at that time.
-And, you know, I don't think that's a healthy environment where just there's too 14 much responsibility if it's just on one person to make 15 14:41 16 these decisions, it should be experts from different viewpoints are considered.
-But, like, yeah, I mean 17 18 that's...

-- 19 97 Q. The meeting with Mr. Haynes, though, you were 20 reassured, I think, that the Trust was trying to 21 improve matters and had indeed already made 22 improvements; is that the case? - Yeah, well, it sounds as if these meetings are 23 Α. 24 happening now, which is good, or happened even soon I guess, you know, the one question 25 after 2009.
-I still have is how are they being run effectively and 26 27 I mean, I have no insight so I don't know.
+1 not something I've really thought about before as to 2 how these decisions are made and, you know, it is 3 disappointing now to hear that, like, well, you know, 4 was it the Wild West or was it just like, you know, 5 when the most senior person in the room just gets to 14:40 6 make a decision and no-one There isn't like a 7 culture where people can challenge or have a debate or 8 whatever and I know that's what those meetings were 9 there for; to drive that sort of quality and make sure 10 the right decisions were being made.
+Obviously, like, 14:41 11 they weren't happening for whatever reason or either 12 they weren't happening or didn't happen in the case of 13 my Dad at that time.
+And, you know, I don't think 14 that's a healthy environment where just there's too 15 much responsibility if it's just on one person to make 14:41 16 these decisions, it should be experts from different 17 viewpoints are considered.
+But, like, yeah, I mean 18 that's 19 97 Q. The meeting with Mr. Haynes, though, you were 20 reassured, I think, that the Trust was trying to 14:41 21 improve matters and had indeed already made 22 improvements; is that the case?
+23 Α. Yeah, well, it sounds as if these meetings are 24 happening now, which is good, or happened even soon 25 after 2009.
+I guess, you know, the one question 14:41 26 I still have is how are they being run effectively and 27 I mean, I have no insight so I don't know.
 But, yeah, 28 it sounded as if measures had been taken but it's 29 certainly a learning there.
-Even if the meetings are happening, you know, are all the right people there and do they have -- is there an environment where they feel its safe for them to speak their opinion and, you know, challenge a decision or an opinion even if it's that of -- it all boils down to culture, ultimately, and I guess so many people inside of that environment would be able to answer that.
+Even if the meetings are